pjjonesnz/directadmin_cloudflare_dns/README.md

-# DirectAdmin to Cloudflare DNS sync
+# Feb 2021 Update - daflare plugin released

 **PLEASE NOTE:** This script is now deprecated.
-For my replacement DirectAdmin Plugin, daflare, see: https://daflare.com/
+For my replacement DirectAdmin Plugin, daflare, see: https://daflare.com

 The benefits of moving to daflare are: